 - Purchase the parts of a kit, such as a Paradigm or LifePac, that are needed to complete the year.

 Buy the teacher’s guide and the text booklets you need to complete the rest of the year.

-- Find courses designed for completion in one semester such as health, astronomy, and sociology.
+- Find courses designed for completion in one semester such as health, psychology, and sociology.